 A. I love meeting my readers!
 The only bad thing is that there is only one of me and there are so many places to visit.
-Each time a book comes out, the publisher schedules a tour, but we usually only have time to go to twelve cities at the maximum, and that's just for the U.S. The publisher decides where to send me.
-I don't have any input in making the tour.
+Each time a book comes out, the publisher schedules a tour, but we usually only have time to go to eight cities at the maximum, and that's just for the U.S. The publisher decides where to send me.
+I don't make the tour.
 They try to send me to different places each time, but still, they can't possibly send me everywhere.
 That means it's unlikely I'll be in your area on any given tour.

 However, we are trying to do live webcasts with the book releases, so at least you can join us online.
 Remember you can also order signed books from any store that hosts an event, as described above.